Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

 \subsection{Escape velocities}

-For each merger, we calculate the relativistic kick magnitude as in eq.~\ref{eq:vk} and then we compare it with the escape velocity of the host environment $v_{esc}$.
-If $v_{\rm kick}<v_{\rm esc}$, the remnant is retained in its host environment and can undergo another merger.
+For each merger, we calculate the relativistic kick magnitude as in eq.~\ref{eq:vk} and then compare it with the escape velocity of the host cluster $v_{esc}$.
+If $v_{\rm kick}<v_{\rm esc}$, the remnant is retained inside its host cluster and can undergo another merger.
 Otherwise, it is ejected and remains a single BH.
-We randomly draw $v_{\rm esc}$ from a log-normal distribution with median $\langle{}\log_{10}(v_{esc}/{\rm km}\,{}{\rm s}^{-1})\rangle=2.0,$ 1.3, 0.7 (standard deviation $\sigma{}_{\rm v}=0.2,$ 0.2, 0.2) for NSCs, GCs, and YSCs, respectively \citep{antonini2016}.
+We randomly draw $v_{\rm esc}$ from a log-normal distribution with median $\langle{}\log_{10}(v_{esc}/{\rm km}\,{}{\rm s}^{-1})\rangle=2.0,$ 1.3, 0.7 (standard deviation $\sigma{}_{\rm v}=0.2,$ 0.2, 0.2) for NSCs, GCs, and YSCs, respectively.
+This choice is motivated by observations of NSCs \citep{antonini2016}, GCs \citep{harris2013} and YSCs \citep{portegieszwart2010} in the local Universe.
 Figure~\ref{fig:vesc} shows the distribution of escape velocities in our fiducial case.
 In the next sections, we show what happens if we change these assumptions.
 Namely, in the BROAD\_VESC (NARROW\_VESC) model we assume $\sigma_{\rm v}=0.3$ (0.1) for NSCs, GCs and YSCs.